CargoSense/vex/README.md

 -----------------------

-By default Vex uses `Vex.ErrorRenderers.EEx` as default renderer, also have `Vex.ErrorRenderers.Parametrized`, and you have ability to define your own.
+By default Vex uses `Vex.ErrorRenderers.EEx` as default renderer, also have `Vex.ErrorRenderers.Parameterized`, and you have ability to define your own.

 For example if we want to use [Linguist](https://github.com/chrismccord/linguist) for internationalization, we can do the following: